 Cats don’t necessarily require crating at night.
 However, here are some instances you may want to cage your cat during the night.

 Even though cats don’t need a kennel, some cats love their own space to relax.
 Most families don’t buy a kennel for a cat unless they have a specific need for one.
-After you’ve had the cat for some time, buy a kennel if you think that there is a need for one.
+After you’ve had your cat for some time, buy a kennel if you think that there is a need for one.

 Cat carriers are really a necessity for the days you need to take your pet to the vet.
-Its really nice to have something small to transport them around in, and to make sure they don’t run away the second you open the car door at the vet.
+It’s really nice to have something small to transport them around in, and to make sure they don’t run away the second you open the car door at the vet.

-It’s advisable to buy your cat a comfortable bed and place it where they like to sleep.
+We recommend buying your cat a comfortable bed and place it where they like to sleep.
 A cozy bed prevents your cat from developing bone problems over time, but for most cats it should not be a problem.

 Cats generally will find an article of your clothes to sleep on if you don’t have a bed for them.
-Older cats tend to enjoy them because the beds are easy on their joints.
+Older cats tend to enjoy them because the beds are easier on their joints.

 Cat beds exist in all shapes and sizes, and you can find one that meets the needs of your cat.

 Dry food and wet canned foods are the main types of cat foods.
 Most vets will tell pet owners to feed their cats dry food unless they are not eating enough or have some health issues.
 Dry food is better for their teeth, and much less expensive than wet food.
-Feeding your cat with well balanced and high quality food goes a long way towards keeping them healthy.
+Feeding your cat a well balanced and high quality cat food goes a long way towards keeping them healthy.

 When buying cat food, check the label to see the ingredients label.
 Whenever possible avoid buying foods with fillers and opt for a more natural food.
-It will cost more, but it will be much better at extending their health into old age.
+The more natural food will cost more, but it will be much better at extending their health into old age.
 Experts recommend that cat food should contain Taurine which is an essential amino acid to help with keeping your cat’s eyes and heart healthy.

 Some cats will take simple instructions such as “stop,” or ‘come”.
 However, cats being cats, they will usually do whatever they want to do no matter what you ask them to do.

 Experts recommend that cat training takes place just before a treat so that it acts as a reward for good behavior.
 This works well with clicker training and you can use this method to teach some cats minor commands.

 Can Cats Become Aggressive?

 Aggression in non feral cats can occur, although rare.
 However, several reasons trigger aggressive behavior in cats.
-Aggression in cats could be either directed to the human owner, prey, or other family pets.
+Aggression in cats could be either directed to their human owner, prey, or other family pets.
 Here are some of the reasons.

 Cats clean their bodies using saliva and don’t require regular baths.
 Some cats are also not open to bathing and may become aggressive if you attempt to bathe them.
-Unless your cat is not properly grooming itself you generally only will need to brush your cat to keep them looking their best.
+Unless your cat is not properly grooming themself you generally only will need to brush your cat to keep them looking their best.

 You may have witnessed your cat licking their bodies and paws or a group of cats grooming each other.
 Well, cats groom each other as a sign of affection.

 It’s also common for cats to lick their owners, and experts say that it is a tactic of marking their territory.

 A cat’s fur is always neat but they should be brushed at least twice a week.
-Brushing helps to remove dead skin, distribute natural oils, and maintain regular blood flow on the skin, not to mention reduce the amount of shedding they will do.
+Brushing helps to remove dead skin, distribute natural oils, and maintain regular blood flow in the skin, not to mention reduce the amount of shedding they will do.